Non-domestic rates - money off your bill

 Unless you are the property agent, or the empty period is less than 30 days, you will need to supply evidence that the property is empty.
 Details of the type of evidence we accept and how to apply is detailed further down on this page.

-Exempt properties - 100% relief is available for an unlimited time where:
+Exempt properties - 100% relief is available where:

 - the rateable value is less than £1700